ComputerLars/thesyntheticparty/README.md

 _Explore the Contents_: Navigate through the directories to find datasets, visualizations, and analyses.

-_Read the Documentation_: Each folder is accompanied by concise documentation explaining its context and usage.
+_Visit the Exposition_: The datasets are accompanied by an extensive exposition submitted to the Journal of Artistic Research, explaining its context and usage.

 **Contributing**